+Efficient prevention measures in Roma communities are still lacking.

+2. Protection

-- Prevention: Efficient prevention measures in Roma communities are still lacking. - Protection: Protection and support measures are not easily accessible for many Roma women.
-Furthermore, the specific needs of Roma women are often not taken into account in the design of the measures. - Prosecution: Cases of gender-based violence against Roma women continue to be severely underreported crimes.
+Protection and support measures are not easily accessible for many Roma women.
+Furthermore, the specific needs of Roma women are often not taken into account in the design of the measures.

+3. Prosecution

+Cases of gender-based violence against Roma women continue to be severely underreported crimes.
 Hence the rates of perpetrators being held accountable through processes of prosecution are very low, leading to impunity.

-Challenges related to Prevention
+Challenges in Prevention